Gaiejj/Gaiejj.github.io/_pages/projects.md

 **OmniSafe is an infrastructural framework designed to accelerate safe reinforcement learning (RL) research.**
 It provides a comprehensive and reliable benchmark for safe RL algorithms, and also an out-of-box modular toolkit for researchers.
-SafeRL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.
+Safe RL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.

 [See the project here](https://github.com/PKU-Alignment/omnisafe)